Comprehensive Guide to Roof Eaves (Styles, Standards, & More)

 What Are Roof Eaves?

-wooden eaves
+wooden eaves-roof eaves

 Roof eaves, sometimes simply called eaves, are the horizontal edges of a roof that overhang the walls of a building.
 They form a protective canopy over the exterior walls and serve several essential functions: